Updated: Jan 19

 EVENT: DISCOVERY OF HUMAN REMAINS

-At 5:02 pm on November 16, 2004 police were dispatched to the scene of a gruesome discovery.
+At about 12:20 pm on November 16, 2004 police were dispatched to the scene of a gruesome discovery.
 Two Public Works Officers for the city of Florence had literally stumbled upon human remains.
-The workers were cleaning out a storm drain just off the Southbound lane of
+The workers were inspecting storm drains just off the Southbound lane of

 I-75 in Florence, Kentucky near the St. Elizabeth's hospital property when one of the workers spotted a human skull.
 The rest of the human remains were located inside a pair of blue nylon overalls.
 The overalls had acted as a body bag, preserving bones and other clues.
 Investigators originally believed the unidentified man to be homeless but clues found at the scene said otherwise.

 An anthropological exam was conducted by then Kentucky State Forensic Anthropologist Dr. Emily Craig and a report of her findings was made available just a few weeks later in December of 2004.
 Dr. Craig determined the skeletal remains were that of a Caucasian male age 45-65, who had suffered previous injuries to his head, rib, and nose and who had likely had open chest/open heart surgery.
 Where the rib cage would have been Dr. Craig found six wires which were consistent with someone who had undergone open chest/heart surgery.
 In addition, the unidentified male had lower back arthritis and brown wavy hair.
 The post mortem interval was determined to be in the range of 24 months to ten years.